JPSC-PDRC-KEIO/jpscdocs_en/married/husband_occupation.rst

 11. 10 years or more

-Did your husband work one year ago (at the end of Septmber last year) ?
+Did your husband work one year ago (at the end of September last year) ?
 =============================================================================================

 1. Yes